Anav0/exchange-rate-cli/README.md

 - Logging of requests
 - Accounting for different decimal digits of currencies
 - *maybe* move cach to OS specific places AppData on windows for example.
 I don't think it is a good idea but maybe maybe..

+# Docker

+Add your api key to `Dockerfile` or specify it while running docker container